oldBuho/SQL-hackerRank_hardest_challenge/README.md

-This is the solution for the hardest SQL challenge on HackerRank
+This is the solution for the hardest SQL challenge on HackerRank ::  <br>  https://www.hackerrank.com/challenges/15-days-of-learning-sql/problem

 I´m leaving here two functional queries:
 <br>